raphbrd/eeg_burst_pipeline/readme.md

 - bycycle, v1.0.0
 - neurodsp, v2.2.1

+Note: this pipeline is not compatible with the latest version of bycycle (v1.1.0) due to changes in the API.

 ## Usage

-It is assumed that the input data is already preprocessed, consisting of raw EEG data (FIF format).
+It is assumed that the input data is already preprocessed, consisting of continuous raw EEG data (FIF format used by MNE-Python).

 1. Configure the `run_burst_pipeline.py` script with the correct paths to the input data and output directories

+2. Provide the sampling frequency of the data.
+It is assumed that all recordings have the same sampling frequency.

-2. Provide a cluster of interest (e.g., from a permutation test)
+3. Provide a cluster of interest (e.g., from a permutation test)

-3. Run:
+4. Run:

 ```bash
 python run_burst_pipeline.py